ibigen/PHASEfilter/docs/how_to_use.rst

 .. note::
    If you pass a value to remove variants with low Allele Frequency, this value will be calculated with the counts that are in Allele Count (AC) in vcf file.
+   For these two last parameters the Allele Frequency it will be calculated with the ratio of AD format field from VCF.
+AD='<reads ref>,<reads alt1>, <reads alt2>, etc".
+   The parameter 'threshold_heterozygous_AD' will replace Allele Frequency (AF) if defined.
+This is will be used to define if a variant is Homozygous or Heterozygous.

 .. important::
    The vcf file in analysis it is always the one in *ref1* parameters,